jlcases/paelladoc/README.md

 ## 🎯 The Art of Documentation in the AI Era

-Just as a skilled chef knows that the secret to a perfect paella lies in the quality of its ingredients and the order of preparation, PAELLADOC stems from a fundamental truth: **90% of success in AI programming depends on context**.
+Just as a master chef knows that the secret to a perfect paella lies in the quality of its ingredients and the order of preparation, PAELLADOC builds on a fundamental truth: **90% of success in AI programming depends on context**.

 ### 🧠 Why Context is Crucial?